 Just outside of the town of Lauterbrunnen, several lifts can take you above the valley floor and onto the mountain tops, which opens up a whole new world.
 Heading to towns like Murren and Wengen is one of the best things to do in Lauterbrunnen.

 The Lauterbrunnen-Grutschalp lift can assist you on your way to hiking along the cliffs of Lauterbrunnen or head onto Wengen, where access to the higher mountains, trekking routes, ski fields, and also Grindelwald for a more scenic route.

 Lauterbrunnen is one of the most popular destinations in Switzerland, so I would advise going early in the morning to avoid the crowds.

 Thun is roughly located halfway between Bern and Interlaken making it easily accessible for those wandering out of Bern or Lucerne.

-Thun has one of the most jaw-dropping backdrops of any town in Switzerland with the Swiss Alps dominating the views.
+Thun has one of the most jaw-dropping backdrops of any town in Switzerland, with the Swiss Alps dominating the views.

 If you are visiting the spectacular waterfall valley of Lauterbrunnen, why not visit Gimmelwald?
-Gimmelwald is a tiny town with a population of fewer than 200 people, that’s 2.7 people per waterfall (locals only).
+Gimmelwald is a tiny town with a population of fewer than 200 people; that’s 2.7 people per waterfall (locals only).

 So why go to Gimmelwald?
-Yes it close to Lauterbrunnen, but if you are an avid adventurer and can’t resist the outdoors, Gimmelwald allows you to get a few summits and ridges under your belt.
+Yes, it is close to Lauterbrunnen, but if you are an avid adventurer and can’t resist the outdoors, Gimmelwald allows you to get a few summits and ridges under your belt.
 You can walk through some of the most surreal mountainside environments that should be high on your places to visit in Switzerland!